Fair-Squares/fs-docs/docs/learn/lightpaper.md

 ### Advantages

 Why should we replace the current system with a decentralized application?
 We believe the cheaper access to capital and making  link to fair access to housing is possible.
 With this we can solve a major urgent socio-economic problem.
 Together with the FS pilot partners, we will map out what more fair housing can amount to and what the statistics are for people.
-And then create value and more living well-being for people from the ecosystem method, reputation-based.
+It then becomes possible to create value and more living well-being for people/members of the FS ecosystem, reputation-based.
 The information sources below will be accessible live on the blockchain in connection with verified data (oracles) outside the FS Information ecosystem chain.

 **Investors**